briggstwitchell/terminal_workshop/README.md

 Real software engineers & IT administrators use it in industry all the time, so for communication purposes alone it's important to understand!
 ***
+_Before we get started:_
+If you're on a Mac machine, you're all set to do Linux commands.
+If you're on a Windows machine, you can use PowerShell Commands (many are listed below), or you can [install](https://learn.microsoft.com/en-us/windows/wsl/install) WSL on your machine to have access to all Linux Terminal commands (this is recommended!)

+***
 **B. Basic commands**

 | macOS   | Windows        | What it does |